Testing product states, quantum Merlin-Arthur games and tensor optimisation: Proof of correctness of the protocol to put QMA(k) in QMA(2)

 which is separable across the $P_{2,\ldots,\ell}^1:P_{2,\ldots,\ell}^2:\cdots:P_{2,\ldots,\ell}^k$ cut.
 Therefore, by induction, the state always remain separable as long as outcome $M$ always occurs. \end{proof}

-For the reader's convenience, we briefly summarise the proof of \lemref{completeness} here. \begin{proof} The idea is to repeat the basic protocol $\ell$ times, and accept if there are $\geq \frac{c+s}{2}\ell$ ``accept'' outcomes or reject otherwise.
+For the reader's convenience, we briefly summarise here the proof of \lemref{completeness} (originally due to \cite{kobayashi03,Unentanglement}). \begin{replem}{lem:completeness} \lemcompleteness \end{replem} \begin{proof} The idea is to repeat the basic protocol $\ell$ times, and accept if there are $\geq \frac{c+s}{2}\ell$ ``accept'' outcomes or reject otherwise.
 For YES instances, the provers can send $\ell$ copies of the same proofs, each of which will be accepted with probability $\geq c$.
 Then a Chernoff bound yields that the completeness is $\geq 1-\exp(-\ell(c-s)^2/2)$.
 For NO instances, each of the $\ell$ copies has probability $\leq s$ of being accepted.
 Since the provers may submit entangled states, we can no longer guarantee that these events are independent, but still Markov's inequality implies that the probability of $\geq \frac{c+s}{2}\ell$ accept outcomes is $\leq \frac{2s}{c+s} = \frac{1}{1+(c-s)/2} \leq 1 - \frac{c-s}{3}$.
 This last step uses the fact that $1/(1+x/2) \leq 1-x/3$, for $0\leq x \leq 1$. \end{proof}

-We now complete the proof of \thmref{qma2k}. \begin{proof} For the case of perfect completeness, we use \lemref{qmak-sim-sep} to replace the original $k$-prover protocol with a 2-prover protocol that still has perfect completeness, still has $1-1/q(n)$ soundness (where $q(n)$ is still a polynomial of $n$) and now has a separable measurement performed by the verifier.
+We now complete the proof of \thmref{qma2k}. \begin{repthm}{thm:qma2k} \thmqma2k \end{repthm} \begin{proof} For the case of perfect completeness, we use \lemref{qmak-sim-sep} to replace the original $k$-prover protocol with a 2-prover protocol that still has perfect completeness, still has $1-1/q(n)$ soundness (where $q(n)$ is still a polynomial of $n$) and now has a separable measurement performed by the verifier.
 Now we simply repeat (using \lemref{qma-sep-ampl}) $q(n)\cdot p(n)$ times, and obtain soundness $\leq (1-1/q(n))^{q(n)p(n)} \leq e^{-p(n)}$.

 When we merely have $c-s > 1/q(n)$, for some polynomial $q(n)$, then we first have to apply \lemref{completeness} with $\ell = p(n) + \log(243q(n)^2p(n))$ to replace the soundness with $1-1/3q(n)$ and the completeness with $1-\frac{\exp(-p(n))}{243q(n)^2p(n)}$.
 Next, we apply \lemref{qmak-sim-sep} to leave the completeness the same, reduce the number of provers to 2, guarantee the measurement is in $\SEP$ and replace the soundness with $1-1/243q(n)^2$.
 Finally, we repeat $243q(n)^2p(n)$ times and obtain soundness $\exp(-p(n))$ and completeness $1-\exp(-p(n))$. \end{proof}